-All types of water filters perform a similar task, but they use a variety of technologies, with varying results.
+All types of drinking water filters perform a similar task, but they use a variety of technologies, with varying results.
 Sometimes, technologies are combined to achieve maximum filtration.
 For most, the only maintenance required is periodic filter/cartridge replacement.

 1. Activated Carbon

 Activated carbon, also called activated charcoal or active carbon, is a highly porous substance that can reduce organic contaminants.
 It is made from carbonaceous materials such as coconut shell or wood, which are burned and then processed so that tiny, irregular spaces form between the carbon atoms.
 As water passes through these pores, the activated carbon attracts and traps organic molecules, atoms, and ions in the water.